-C403.6.3 Impracticality.
-Where the code official determines full compliance with all of the requirements of Section C403.6.1 and C403.6.2 would be impractical, it is permissible to provide an approved alternate means of compliance that achieves a comparable level of energy efficiency.
-For the purposes of this section, impractical means that an HVAC system complying with Section C403.6 cannot effectively be utilized due to an unusual use or configuration of the building.
+C403.7.4.3 Impracticality.
+Where the code official determines full compliance with all of the requirements of Section C403.7.4.1 and C403.7.4.2 would be impractical, it is permissible to provide an approved alternate means of compliance that achieves a comparable level of energy efficiency.
+For the purposes of this section, impractical means that an HVAC system complying with Section C403.7.4 cannot effectively be utilized due to an unusual use or configuration of the building.

-C403.2.6.4 Enclosed loading dock and parking garage exhaust ventilation system control.
+C403.7.5 Enclosed loading dock and parking garage exhaust ventilation system controls (Mandatory).
 Mechanical ventilation systems for enclosed loading docks and parking garages shall be designed to exhaust the airflow rates (maximum and minimum) determined in accordance with the International Mechanical Code.

 Ventilation systems shall be equipped with a control device that operates the system automatically by means of carbon monoxide detectors applied in conjunction with nitrogen dioxide detectors.
 Controllers shall be configured to shut off fans or modulate fan speed to 50 percent or less of design capacity, or intermittently operate fans less than 20 percent of the occupied time or as required to maintain acceptable contaminant levels in accordance with the International Mechanical Code provisions.